Playshops in PerformanceSuggested for grades 3-12

 - Why Shakespeare appreciated the creative art of the outrageous insult.

-- Contrapuntal argument—what happens when we use the energy of a silly argument about absolutely nothing to energize Shakespeare’s language?
+- Contrapuntal argument—what happens when we use the energy of a silly argument to energize Shakespeare’s language?

 - What is rhetoric?
 Figures of Speech?
 How does Shakespeare use it in his comedies?